jasonzliang/alsa-ucm-conf/README.md

 If you create a pull request for new hardware, please, add also the alsa-info.sh output to emulate this hardware in the UCM validator.

+# If no sound, copy ucm and ucm2 to /usr/share/alsa/
+# Make sure ucm2/USB-Audio/USB-audio.conf syntax is set to 4